lammps/lammps/doc/src/fix_bond_react.rst

 'EdgeIDs' and lists the atom IDs of edge atoms in the pre-reacted molecule template.
 The second optional section begins with the keyword 'DeleteIDs' and lists the atom IDs of pre-reaction template atoms to delete.
+The third optional section begins with the keyword 'CreateIDs' and lists the atom IDs of the post-reaction template atoms to create.
-The third optional section begins with the keyword 'ChiralIDs' lists the atom IDs of chiral atoms whose handedness should be enforced.
-The fourth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
+The fourth optional section begins with the keyword 'ChiralIDs' lists the atom IDs of chiral atoms whose handedness should be enforced.
+The fifth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
 Currently, there are five types of constraints available, as discussed below: 'distance', 'angle', 'dihedral', 'arrhenius', and 'rmsd'.

 A sample map file is given below: